maryrosecook/DEPRECATED-essays/gitfromtheinsideout/essay.md

             * branch master -> FETCH_HEAD
 ```

 The user goes into the `alpha` repository.
 They fetch `master` from `bravo` into `alpha`.
-This takes four steps.
+This process has four steps.

-First, Git gets the hash of the commit that master is pointing to on `bravo`.
-This is the hash of the `15` commit.
+First, Git gets the hash of the commit that master is pointing at on `bravo`.
+This is the hash of the `14` commit.

-Second, Git makes a list of all the objects that the `15` commit depends on: the commit itself, the objects in its tree graph, the ancestor commits of the `15` commit and the objects in their tree graphs.
-It copies all the objects in this list that `alpha` does not already have to `alpha/.git/objects/`.
+Second, Git makes a list of all the objects that the `14` commit depends on: the commit itself, the objects in its tree graph, the ancestor commits of the `14` commit and the objects in their tree graphs.
+It copies all the objects that are in this list but that `alpha` does not have to `alpha/.git/objects/`.

-Third, the contents of the concrete ref file at `alpha/.git/refs/remotes/bravo/master` is set to the hash of the `15` commit.
+Third, the contents of the concrete ref file at `alpha/.git/refs/remotes/bravo/master` is set to the hash of the `14` commit.

-***

-[graph showing bravo/master pointing at `15` commit (somehow show the fact that the commit is not part of the local history]

-Fifteen.
-Objects can be copied.
-This means that parts of the content and history of a project can be copied from one repository to another.

-Sixteen.
-A repository can store remote branch refs like `alpha/.git/refs/remotes/bravo/master`.
-This means a repository can have a record of the state of a branch on a remote repository.
-Though correct the last time it was fetched, if the remote repository changes, it might go out of date.

-***

 Fourth, the contents of `alpha/.git/FETCH_HEAD` is set to: